athos/Postmortem/README.md

 Moreover, transducer integration makes instrumentation way more powerful.
 Specify the `{:xform <xform>}` option to attach a transducer `<xform>` when instrumenting a fuction.
-The example below shows how you can utilize a transducer to narrow down the execution log to the last few items until an error occurs:
+The example below shows how you can utilize a transducer to narrow down the execution log to the last few items until immediately before an error occurs:

 ```clojure
 (require '[postmortem.core :as pm]